Preview: Summer survival for moms who are feeling extra stressed with the kids home on summer break!

 Let them love Mom!– Planning some Mommy and Me time is a great way for the kids to get the attention they need from you in a structured way instead of following you around all day.
 If possible, set aside an hour (or even half an hour) each day to spend some dedicated time bonding with the kids.
 You could even make an Activity Idea Jar and pick one thing to do together each day.
 This can “fill their mom bucket” and allow them to play freely without needing constant attention.

-Read 4 more tips and get many other tools to help you have a summer your kids will remember in the book: Summer Survival!
++Read 4 more tips and get many other tools to help you have a summer your kids will remember in the Happy Family Summer workshop!

 How to have a happy summer with your kids